top of page

 Boom.

 I felt like a total fraud.
-I was out here praising the benefits of grounding—talking up this “amazing $20 mat”—but I hadn’t used it once myself.
+Here I was, praising the benefits of grounding—talking up this “amazing $20 mat”—but I hadn’t used it once myself.

 I wrapped up the call, opened my Amazon app, and ordered the mat.
 It arrived the next morning.